 “Hello, Curt.
 How was your meeting with your mom?”
 Mrs. W asked.

 “It’s almost all good.
 And I’m okay with the not good part.”

 “What’s the not good part, Curt?”
 Tom asked.

 “I’m going to talk about the ‘almost all good’ part first.”
 I told them about the conversation I had with my mom and how she interrupted me.

-“She says she knew all along that I’m gay and that we’re boyfriends.
+“She says she knew all along that I’m gay and that you and I are boyfriends.
 Seems she knew it before we knew it, Tom.”